Our goal is to share information and products that are truly helpful to renters.

 7. Rent your car

 Sharing your car when you don’t need it is a great way to earn money.
 Peer-to-peer car-sharing sites like Turo and Getaround let you rent out your car through an app and they typically provide and include insurance, too.
-The company handles scheduling, key exchange with the driver, and deposits your share of the earnings into an account a few days later.
+The company handles scheduling, key exchange with the driver, and deposits your earnings into an account a few days later.

 8. Rent out your stuff